Beth Golay (left) and Suzanne Perez

 I like all the memes that say like, they're like old people will be like, "Hey, we didn't have people on the spectrum disorder back in my day," is like, says your grandma who collects horses, only wears blue shoes.

-SUZANNE: Cleans the curtains every Thursday.
+Suzanne Cleans the curtains every Thursday.

 Well, on that front, Daniel, why don't you tell us about your choice for a book by or about somebody neurodivergent?